United States Declaration of Independence: Popular culture

-The adoption of the Declaration of Independence was dramatized in the 1938 Academy Award-winning short film Declaration of Independence, the 1969 Tony Award-winning musical 1776, the 1972 film version, and the 2008 television miniseries John Adams.
-In 1970, The 5th Dimension recorded the opening of the Declaration on their album Portrait in the song "Declaration".
-It was first performed on the Ed Sullivan Show on December 7, 1969, and it was taken as a song of protest by some opposed to the Vietnam War.
+The adoption of the Declaration of Independence was dramatized in the 1938 Academy Award–winning short film Declaration of Independence, the 1969 Tony Award–winning musical 1776, the 1972 film version, and the 2008 television miniseries John Adams.
+In 1970, The 5th Dimension recorded the opening of the Declaration on their 1970 album Portrait in the song "Declaration".
+It was first performed on The Ed Sullivan Show on December 7, 1969, and it was taken as a song of protest by some opposed to the Vietnam War.

 The original handwritten and signed Declaration of Independence is a plot device in the 2004 American film National Treasure.

-Fallout 3 involves a quest where the playable character acquires the Declaration of Independence from the National Archives.
+The 2008 video game Fallout 3 involves a quest in which the playable character acquires the Declaration of Independence from the National Archives.
 The player is tasked with bringing the document back to a history lover who wants to reclaim pieces of America following a nuclear war.

 After the 2009 death of radio broadcaster Paul Harvey, Focus Today aired a clip of Harvey speaking about the lives of all the signers of the Declaration of Independence.